-- (b) Maintains compliance with all state requirements for licensure/certification, and - (c) Must be trained in basic transfer techniques and safe ambulation. - m) Must record volunteer hours and activities, if the facility utilizes_volunteers, who: - 1) Must be individuals or groups who desire to work with adult day service persons. - 2) Must successfully complete an orientation/training program. - 3) Have responsibilities that are mutually determined by the volunteers and employees and performed under the supervision of facility staff members. - 4) Have duties that either supplement required employees in established activities or provide additional services for which the volunteer has special talent/training. - 5) Cannot provide services in place of required employees and only be allowed on a periodic/temporary basis. - 3.
-Personal care service providers must meet the Quality Assurance Standards, as defined by the Division of Medicaid including, but not limited to, the following requirements: - a) Be established and in business providing personal care services for a minimum of one (1) year. - b) Provide written documentation to the Division of Medicaid stating how the required standards are to be met. - c) Serve counties no more than sixty (60) minutes from the physical office or if greater than sixty (60) minutes the provider must maintain a satellite office. - d) Employee qualified personal care attendants and qualified personal care service supervisors. - 1) The personal care attendant must meet the following requirements: - (a) Be a high school graduate, have a GED or must demonstrate the ability to read the written personal care services assignment and write adequately to complete required forms and reports of visits, - (b) Successfully complete a curriculum training course covering topics as defined by the Division of Medicaid and pass a scored examination upon hire prior to rendering services, and annually thereafter.
-All new hire training must include a hands-on skills assessment to ensure the trainee's ability to provide the necessary care safely and appropriately,
+- (a) Fails an annual random drug test. - (b) Is convicted of: - (1) Two (2) moving violations or accidents related to transportation in the previous five (5) years as verified by an annual Motor Vehicle Report (MVR), or - (2) Any federal or state crime listed in Miss.
+Code Ann § 43-13-121. - (c) Has a suspended or revoked driver's license for moving traffic violations in the previous five (5) years as verified by an annual MVR. - i) If the facility utilizes volunteers, they: - 1) Must be individuals or groups who desire to work with adult day service beneficiaries. - 2) Must successfully complete an orientation/training program. - 3) Have responsibilities that are mutually determined by the volunteers and employees and performed under the supervision of facility staff members. - 4) Have duties that either supplement required employees in established activities or provide additional services for which the volunteer has special talent/training. - 5) Cannot provide services in place of required employees and can only be allowed on a periodic/temporary basis. - 6) Must record their hours and activities. - 3.
+Personal care service providers must meet the following requirements: - a) Serve counties no more than sixty (60) miles driving distance from the physical office.
+If greater than sixty (60) miles driving distance, the provider must ensure that a supervisor has a designated worksite within sixty (60) miles driving distance of any beneficiaries served by their agency. - b) Employee qualified personal care attendants, qualified personal care service supervisors, and a director/compliance officer. - 1) The personal care attendant must meet the following requirements: - (a) Be at least eighteen (18) years of age. - (b) Be a high school graduate or have a General Educational Development (GED)